 \subsection{X-ray data quality assessment and analysis procedures}

-\xmm\ began observing the sample in mid-2018 and the observation programme will last three years.
-We reduce new observations as soon as they become available in the \xmm\ archive to assess their quality by computing several indicators: the fraction of clean time (after removal of soft proton flares) with respect to $t_{\rm exp}$ estimated from Eqn.~\ref{eq:s2n}, the SNR, and the count-rate in the core-excised region.
-We also compute the level of particle background induced by galactic cosmic rays (as measured by the count rate in the detector region outside the MOS field-of-view) and the level of residual contamination in the field of view \citep[see e.g.][]{cxb, sal17}.
+\xmm\ began observing the sample in mid-2018, and the observation programme will last three years.
+We reduce new observations as soon as they become available in the \xmm\ archive to assess their quality by computing several indicators: the fraction of clean time (after removal of soft proton flares) with respect to $t_{\rm exp}$ estimated from Eqn.~\ref{eq:s2n}, the S/N, and the count-rate in the core-excised region.
+We also compute the level of particle background induced by galactic cosmic rays (as measured by the count rate in the detector region outside the MOS field of view) and the level of residual contamination in the field of view \citep[see e.g.][]{cxb, sal17}.
 We also perform a full standard analysis up to the production of the hydrostatic mass profile.

-At the end of the second year of observations, we used this information to decide whether some of our targets would need a re-observation to reach our objective during the third and final year of observations.
-We found 15 observations for which the SNR in the core excised region was smaller than 90\% of our goal (Eq.~\ref{eq:s2n}) and we looked at the complete analysis to prioritise them.
+At the end of the second year of observations, we used this information to decide whether some of our targets would require a re-observation to reach our objective during the third and final year of observations.
+We found 15 observations for which the S/N in the core excised region was smaller than 90\% of our goal (Eq.~\ref{eq:s2n}), and we looked at the complete analysis to prioritise them.
 We also noticed that one of the offset observations we requested and the observations of two clusters of our sample performed in AO17 under different programs were badly affected by soft proton flares.

-We were able to accommodate re-observation of ten targets within our time budget, by reducing the overheads of each observation in the last year changing the observation mode from Extended Full Frame to Full Frame and by withdrawing the observations of four clusters (PSZ2\,G092.71$+$73.46, PSZ2\,G049.32$+$44.37, PSZ2\,G073.97$-$27.82, PSZ2 G073.97-27.82) for which the exposure time of archival observations is already larger than $0.8\,t_{\rm exp}$ after checking the quality of their temperature and mass profile.
+We were able to accommodate re-observation of ten targets within our time budget by reducing the overheads of each observation in the last year.
+We changed the observation mode from Extended Full Frame to Full Frame, and withdrew the observations of four clusters (PSZ2\,G092.71$+$73.46, PSZ2\,G049.32$+$44.37, PSZ2\,G073.97$-$27.82, PSZ2 G073.97-27.82) for which the exposure time of archival observations was already larger than $0.8\,t_{\rm exp}$ after checking the quality of their temperature and mass profile.